globaldothealth/autoparser/docs/usage/data_dict.md

 of what data each field holds.
 This often takes the form of a textual description, plus a note of the data type (text, decimals, date, boolean...) and/or a set of expected values.

-A data dictionary is required by AutoParser for (parser generation)[parser_generation].
+A data dictionary is required by AutoParser for [parser generation](parser_generation).
 This is to avoid having to send potentially sensitive or confidential data to an external body (in this case an externally hosted LLM hosted); instead a *decription* of what the data looks like from the dictionary can be sent to the LLM, which allows for mapping to occur without risking the unintentional release of data.

-Many data capture services such as (REDCaP)[https://projectredcap.org/] will generate a data dictionary automatically when surveys are set up.
+Many data capture services such as [REDCaP](https://projectredcap.org/) will generate a data dictionary automatically when surveys are set up.
 However, where data is being captured either rapidly, or by individuals/small teams, a formal data dictionary may not have been created for a corresponding dataset.
 For this scenario, AutoParser provides